-Action # Title Description Total Funds Contributing Our school will increase student activities including tutoring, Saturday school, and sports offerings by 1-2 activities per year. \$70,500 Y Health and Wellness for all students a.
-Summer Programs LCFF: [Action 2] Increase student activities b.
+Action # Title Description - Increase student activities Our school will increase student activities including tutoring, Saturday school, and sports offerings by 1-2 activities per year.
+Health and Wellness for all students a.
+Summer Programs b.
 Afterschool and Saturday Intervention program c.
 Physical Education and Enrichment d.
 SEL: Social Emotional Learning support e.
 Mental health therapist and consultants for staff and students f.
 Purchase or lease and maintain sports, fitness, and recreational facilities and equipment to enhance health and wellness.
 Sports, fitness, and recreational facilities and equipment are purchased and replaced as necessary to support health and fitness to support health and fitness for physical education and activity. g.
 PBIS h.
 Increase the number of clubs by 1 per year. i.
-Increase the number of field trips by 2 per year. j.
-Increase students incentives for students attending activities. \$70,500
+Increase students incentives for students attending activities. \$73,251 LCFF- State Aid/EPA \$73,251 Y